-People often comment that ones character may predetermined, but my view is that it definitely can be shaped by your environment and other stimulation’s.
-For me the RCMP training division impacted on mine; through tough minded discipline and relentless physical, psychological and academic training.
-Being a successful applicant for membership in the RCMP it was necessary for me to undergo basic training of a year’s duration.
+People often comment that one’s character may be predetermined, but my view is that it definitely can be shaped by your environment and other external stimulation.
+For me the RCMP training division impacted my personality & behavior; through tough-minded discipline and relentless physical, psychological, and academic training.
+Being a successful applicant for membership in the RCMP it was necessary for me to undergo basic training for a year’s duration.
 This education in life was broken into 6 months of basic training and 6 months of on-the-job mentoring to learn practical police operations.

 (my photos are in some cases digital reproductions of old 35 mm slides – sorry for the quality)